Telecom Billing - Quick Guide

 In the next chapter, we will explain how we define different revenue collection processes and schedules to collect the revenue for the services provided.

 After an invoice is generated and dispatched to the customer, ideally, all customers will receive their bills and pay promptly.
 However, there may be some customers, who do not pay their bills and there may be an unacceptable delay in paying the bill and hence the service providers must take some action needed to remedy the situation and collect the outstanding balance due (called account receivable, abbreviated as A/R).

 Collection is the process of chasing past due receivables on customer account.
 This usually involves sending notifications to the customer and taking appropriate actions in absence of due payments after the due date.

 The dunning model to be used for an account will be assigned on the basis of its credit class.
-A core collection process include following two items:
+A core collection process includes the following two items −

-Disconnect the service of service: The network management department suspends the service.
+Disconnect the service − The network management department suspends the service.